 Chronos Consult use Deltek’s Acumen Fuse to provide our clients with swift analytical information and improved schedule/programme quality.
-The software is essentially a tool which allows tasks that might otherwise be undertaken manually through a long, and laborious process, to be automated.
+The software is essentially a tool which allows tasks that might otherwise be undertaken manually to be automated.
+Removing the long and laborious process.

 Through Acumen Fuse, Chronos can:

 - Analyse programmes to be used in forensic and delay analysis.